Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

   location = "switzerlandnorth"
 }
 ```

-### Virtual Network
+## Virtual Network

 Next, we'll deploy the network infrastructure for our AKS cluster.
-This includes network security groups (NSGs) and a virtual network with subnets.
+This includes network security groups (NSGs) and a virtual network with two subnets.
 To streamline our deployment and ensure best practices, we'll leverage Azure Verified Modules (AVMs) for Terraform.
 AVMs provide pre-built, tested, and secure modules that significantly reduce the time and effort required to manage infrastructure<sup>[6](#sources)</sup>.

 ```terraform
 module "avm-res-network-networksecuritygroup" {